Overview

 A review by [Elchaar2006 🕮 ] reports "Naltrexone has been used most commonly at doses ranging from 0.5 to 2mg/Kg/day and found to be predominantly effective in decreasing self-injurious behavior.
 Naltrexone may also attenuate hyperactivity, agitation, irritability, temper tantrums, social withdrawal, and stereotyped behaviors.
 Patients may also exhibit improved attention and eye contact."

-Dr. Weyrich has been trained in the use of Low Dose Naltrexone (LDN).
+Dr. Weyrich has been trained to use Low Dose Naltrexone (LDN).
 However, Dr. Weyrich has not treated any cases of Autism Spectrum Disorder with LDN.

 Please see What is Low Dose Naltrexone? for more information.

 HPN has been reported to be useful for treating autism spectrum disorders [Snook].
-Dr. Weyrich has been trained in the use of Neuro-Gen High Performance Neuromodulation system by it's inventor, Corey Snook.
+Dr. Weyrich has been trained to use Neuro-Gen High-Performance Neuromodulation system by it's inventor, Corey Snook.
 However, Dr. Weyrich has not treated any cases of autism spectrum disorders with this technique.

 Neurofeedback